ayushipandey5/A-Frame-Puzzle-Game/README.md

 # To run the game -

-- Run the `start.html` to run the game.
+- Run `start.html` to run the game.

 # Functionality -